The maximum distinctness of physical systems: Abstract

 \section{Abstract}

-A finite physical system has a finite entropy---a finite number of distinct possible states.
-Here we show that finite maximum counts of distinct (orthogonal) states also define other basic quantities of physics, including energy, momentum and Lagrangian action.
-A finite number of distinct states also limits the resolution of measurements and makes classical spacetime effectively discrete.
-Our analysis generalizes speed limits on time evolution: we count the distinct states possible in a finite-length of unitary transformation.
-As in Nyquist's bound on distinct signal values in classical waves, widths of superpositions bound the distinct states per unit length.
-Maximally distinct transformations are effectively discrete, allowing us to simplify analysis and simulation of maximally distinct dynamics.
+The limited distinctness of physical systems is roughly expressed by uncertainty relations.
+Here we show distinctness is a finite resource we can exactly count to define basic physical quantities, limits to the resolution of space and time, and informational foundations for classical mechanics.
+Our analysis generalizes quantum speed limits: we count the distinct (orthogonal) states that can occur in a finite length of unitary change.
+As in Nyquist's bound on distinct signal values in classical waves, widths of superpositions bound the distinct states per unit length---and basic conserved quantities are widths.
+Maximally distinct unitary evolution is effectively discrete---and this characterizes classical systems.